 Outside of the office, I like to spend time with my family traveling, watching my kids play soccer, spending time in the Montana outdoors engaging in water activities, and cooking & making craft coffee & alcohol drinks for my friends (I am a certified bartender, volunteer barista & Montana food safety certified).
 I also like reading & watching movies & TV shows about spies and watching sports (both live and on TV).

 I moved from Costa Rica to Missoula, Montana in 2006 where I have been a student ever since.
 I first got to study Spanish at the Missoula International School and then went on to study at Hellgate High School where I graduated with a full International Baccalaureate diploma and honors as a member of the National Honors Society and German National Honors Society.
 Go Knights!
 For the past three years I have been studying Political Science and Spanish as a pre-law student at the University of Montana and Davidson Honors College.
-I am interested in helping others and using my Spanish speaking skills to aid those with immigration concerns.
+I am interested in helping others particularly in the realm of immigration with my Spanish language skills.
 I absolutely love engaging with people from a diverse array of communities and often do so through the International Rescue Committee which works to resettle refugees in the Missoula community as well as ONE which works to combat extreme poverty and preventable disease globally.
 Through ONE I have met with Montana representatives on multiple occasions in order to engage them on international issues and encourage them to support countries and communities in need.
 I have also served as one of their representatives at the 2020 Youth United Nations conference in which students from around the world discussed issues pertaining to gender, the environment, and immigration.
 I work on campus as president of the UM ONE Chapter and Pi Sigma Alpha which is the only national Political Science Honors Society.

-In my free time, I love being in the outdoors hiking, mountain biking, or snowboarding.
+In my free time, I love being in the outdoors be it backpacking, biking, or swimming.
 I also love traveling, I have been to 16 countries!
 I am an avid reader, especially action adventure!
-I have also recently created my own photography business where I get to engage my more artistic side!
+Additionally I recently created my own photography business where I get to engage my more artistic side!